 Shackles should only be attached to rated recovery points.
 A hitch receiver for example, is designed to take a 4.75 tonne shackle.
 Rated recovery points like those made by Roadsafe are also intended to take a shackle.

-Holes on bull bars are not designed to take a shackle, especially the ARB bullbars which have two holes that catch a lot of people out.
+Holes on bull bars are often not designed to take a shackle, especially the ARB bullbars which have two holes that catch a lot of people out.
 See what I mean here – ARB Bull bars are not rated for recovering off.
 Tow balls are not safe to use a shackle on, and neither are trailer chain attachment points, tow ball holes and factory tie down loops.

 Recently, soft shackles have become more popular.
 They are basically dyneema winch rope made into a shackle.
 Obviously they won’t be as durable, but they weigh next to nothing, are equally strong and reduce the risk dramatically.
 This is a great alternative, and we’ll probably get some soon.